Thames Valley Police Local Command Units

 Following research and engagements with our officers, staff, partner organisations and communities, our force has recently changed its structure to a five-area command model, to be called Local Command Units (LCUs).

-The five new local command units (LCUs) are:
+The five local command units (LCUs) are:

 Our LCU structure includes Incident and Crime Response (ICR) Teams, Criminal Investigation Department (CID), Priority Crime Teams (PCT), Harm Reduction Units (HRU) and Neighbourhood Teams.